 In 2017 he was Assistant Conductor for both the Grange Festival, with ‘Carmen’, and Opera Holland Park for ‘Zaza’ and in the autumn he returned to Denmark, as Assistant Conductor at Den Jyske Opera (L’elisir d’amore) and ‘Swan Lake’ with Schaufuss Ballet.

 In 2018 he conducted Bampton Classical Opera’s first modern production of Isouard’s ‘Cinderella’ and was Associate Conductor of Opera Holland Park’s Young Artists Programme, with performances of ‘La Traviata’.
 He also conducted the Opera Scenes at the Birmingham Conservatoire, and was due to return this year for their summer production before it was postponed due to Covid-19.
 He was Assistant Conductor on Garsington Opera’s production of Offenbach’s ‘Fantasio’ last year and Covid-19 also saw the postponement this year of his debut with Welsh National Opera, where he was due to both assist and conduct ‘Il Barbiere di Siviglia’.
-In October he goes to Copenhagen to conduct and direct scenes with the singers of the Danish Royal Opera Academy.
+This autumn he makes his full Opera North debut, assisting on and conducting ‘Carmen’.

 “An urgent but sensitively calibrated pulse ran through his interpretation… a fine sense for weighting, shared with the City of London Sinfonia”

 “The orchestra was on as thriving form as I can remember – largely due to conductor Harry Sever’s visibly expressive control and illuminating pacing.”